Gauravdarkslayer/ngx-stories/projects/ngx-stories/README.md

   width: number, // width of story
   height: number, // height of story
   currentStoryIndex: 0, // index from where stories should start
-  currentStoryGroupIndex: 0 // index from where story group should start }
+  currentStoryGroupIndex: 0, // index from where story group should start
+  backlitColor: string // background color of story default is #1b1b1b }
 ```